stranothus/Discord-EZ/README.md

 ### Censoring

-Words added with `=addword` become censored words.
+Words added with `addword` become censored words.
 These words are searched for in each message.
 If one is found, the message is deleted.
 Here's the exciting part: the message is reposted through a wewbhook which looks like the original poster, except all banned words are replaced with asterisks to censor

 ### Ghost pings